 Applicants are welcome from all countries.
 Women and minorities are encouraged to apply.
 Enrollment is limited.

-Applications are accepted from graduate students and postdoctoral fellows in any discipline.
+Applications are accepted from graduate students, postdoctoral fellows, and professionals in any discipline.
 Some background in science and mathematics (including multi-variate calculus and linear algebra) is required.
 Proficiency in English is also required.

 In addition to completing an online application:

 A current CV.
 Include a clear description of your current educational or professional status, and a list of publications, if any.

 A statement of your current research interests and comments about why you wish to attend the school (suggested length: one to two pages).

 Two letters of recommendation from scholars who know your work.
 The letters should be sent independently of your application.
 Please inform your recommenders that an email from "myreviewroom.com" will be sent to them with their password and instructions for uploading their letter of reference into your application file.
 IT IS THE APPLICANT'S RESPONSIBILITY TO ENSURE THAT THE LETTERS HAVE BEEN SUBMITTED BY THE JANUARY 23 DEADLINE.